vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 ### Import network list
 To import the list of available mainnet networks provided by the validators, use the [`mainnet1.toml`](https://raw.githubusercontent.com/vegaprotocol/networks/master/mainnet1/mainnet1.toml) file on the networks repository.

-Once you have the file, use the following command to import from the URL:
+Use the following command to import from the URL:

 <Tabs groupId="operating-systems">